Sandeepv68/react-magnify/README.md

 ```sh
 npm run build-prod
 ```

+You need to have `Nodejs` ,`npm` in your system as development dependency.

 ## Tests
 This project includes unit tests written in `Jest` testing library.
 Tests can be run by the npm script